sauravpradhan/AnySound2BT/README.md

 # AnySound2BT
-Force android to play audio and MP3 in non-A2DP BT headset.
+Force android to play audio and MP3 in non-A2DP BT headset.  :metal:

 #Background:
 In Android non A2DP headsets(like single ear BT devices) is not allowed to play non-call audio.